 It was over a year ago when I first posted about my home office remodel.

-While it has been finished for awhile now (not that long though), I recently had it and my upstairs bath photographed by my go-to photographer Miro Dvorscak.
+While it has been finished for awhile now (not that long though), I recently had it and my upstairs bath photographed.
 (I'll share the before and afters of the upstairs bath in a week or so.)

 I’m so excited to have these projects done so I can finally share them with you.
 (See, clients?
 I really do know exactly what you all live through when you remodel!
 Believe me, you have my sympathies! ;-)

 I’m really embarrassed to show you how this space looked about 5 years ago.

 At the time I was working out of my home, but I'm going to go ahead and give you a look anyway.

 Besides...
 I share my client's before pics all the time.
 I suppose it's now my turn to feel the shame!

 RELATED: How I Came To Have A Studio Outside My Home

 This post describes how the clutter and stuff I use to do my job finally forced me to move my business out of my home.
 I am still so glad that I did.